Day Trip from Washington DC: Fall Foliage in Shenandoah Valley

 Washington DC is full of historic sites, museums, parks and is one of the top dining destinations in the country.
 You could easily spend weeks here and never tire of the bountiful options for things to do!
 But if you’re the type who loves a good road trip and beautiful fall foliage, a self-guided road trip to Shenandoah Valley for its famous Skyline Drive is a must.

-I was lucky enough to spend two and a half months in Washington DC in the fall of 2016 and one of the things that was at the top of my to-do list was to plan a road trip out to Virginia’s Shenandoah Valley during the peak viewing times for fall foliage.
+I was lucky enough to spend two and a half months in Washington DC during the fall of 2016 and one of the things that was at the top of my to-do list was to plan a road trip out to Virginia’s Shenandoah Valley during the peak viewing times for fall foliage.
+It was so amazing to see the colors changing as the season progressed, even from one weekend to the next.

 What is the best route to Shenandoah Valley?